Nikhilthadani/MERN-Authentication/README.md

-# MERN Stack AI Chatbot
+# MERN Stack Advanced Authentication

-This is an AI Chatbot application, inspired by ChatGPT, by using MERN Stack and OpenAI

-It's a customized chatbot where each message of the user is stored in DB and can be retrieved and deleted.
+This is an Advanced Authentication application using Token Based Auth with JWT Tokens, HTTP-Only Cookies, Axios

 It's a completely secure application using JWT Tokens, HTTP-Only Cookies, Signed Cookies, Password Encryption, and Middleware Chains.